arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 ## 4. Running Your First Demo

-A number of pre-built demo programs are available .They can be accessed from the "Portenta H7 Demos" menu.
+A number of pre-built demo programs are available.They can be accessed from the "Portenta H7 Demos" menu.
 The following instructions relate to the T32ThreadDebug example.
 However, the other examples follow a similar pattern.

 The demo directory already includes the symbolic file (.elf) for debugging and the binary file (.bin) for flash programming.